-BPA restriction proposal
+BPA restriction proposal and EFSA opinion

-METHODS FOR BPA MEASUREMENT
+METHODS FOR BPA AND BPF MEASUREMENT

 These standard operating procedures (SOP) developed by Solvias describe quantitative test methods for the determination of Bisphenol-A (BPA) in liquid (1) and solid (2) epoxy resins by liquid chromatography-mass spectometry (LC/MS).
 The specific mass of Bisphenol A is measured in the selected ion monitoring mode (SIM -mode).

 Method 1: SOP C52.S1593_02 ; method used to determine Bisphenol-A in different BPA-epoxy resins (liquid).